-§ 301 - Introduction
+§ 180-13.
+Introduction.

-The purpose of this section is to set forth the procedures for the submission of processing and approval of minor or major land developments.
+The purpose of this Section is to set forth the procedures for the submission of processing and approval of minor or major land developments.
 Generally, the processing of these developments will follow similar steps, although the details on the specific information, drawing scale, and other details may vary.
-Determination shall be made by the Borough, based upon consistency with Table 301 and the definitions of this Ordinance and the MPC.
+Determination shall be made by the Borough, based upon consistency with Table 180-13 and the definitions of this Chapter and the MPC.
 For general information, the following is provided:

-- A. Replat: A lot line revision is the adjustment of one or more lot lines between two or more adjacent parcels and which does not result in the creation of any new lot. - B. Minor Land Developments: This Ordinance allows a streamlined process for less complicated and smaller-scale developments.
+- A. Replat.
+A lot line revision is the adjustment of one or more lot lines between two or more adjacent parcels and which does not result in the creation of any new lot. - B. Minor land developments.
+This Chapter allows a streamlined process for less complicated and smaller-scale developments.
 Generally, these involve small developments along existing roads, changes of lot lines between adjoining properties and smaller land developments.
 To qualify as such, no extension of utilities or new roads may be involved except for extensions of approved private driveways for right-of-way access.
 A one-step process may be permitted starting with a combined preliminary and final plan.
-Minor land developments are also defined in Article 2.
-All plans must be recorded or the approval is voided. - C. Major Land Developments (excluding minor land developments) involve a two-stage process, using a preliminary and final plan.
+Minor land developments are also defined in Article II.
+All plans must be recorded or the approval is voided. - C. Major land developments (excluding minor land developments) involve a two-stage process, using a preliminary and final plan.
 The purpose of the preliminary plan is to set forth the proposed development in detail.
-This allows for a comprehensive review of the proposed development to acquaint the Applicant with any requirements that may have been missed.
+This allows for a comprehensive review of the proposed development to acquaint the applicant with any requirements that may have been missed.
 The final plan is the document to be officially recorded.
 If any deficiencies have been corrected, the final plan can be approved.
-After approval, the Applicant has ninety (90) calendar days to record the plan.
+After approval, the applicant has 90 calendar days to record the plan.
 All plans must be recorded or the approval is voided.

-Land Development Type
+Table 180-13 Land Development Type

-Land Development Type Definition Replat Transfer of land between adjacent lots where no new building lot is created, including the erasure of any lot line where fewer lots are the result.
-Minor Land Development New construction of no greater than one thousand (1,000) square feet gross floor area or earth disturbance area of one (1) acre or less, and does not entail the conversion of a single family dwelling into two (2) or more dwelling units.
-Major Land Development New construction of greater than one thousand (1,000) square feet gross floor area or earth disturbance area of one (1) acre or more and or expected to generate a hundred (100) or more vehicle trips per day.
+Land Development Type Definition Replat Transfer of land between adjacent lots where no new building lot is created, including the erasure of any lot line where fewer lots are the result Minor Land Development New construction of no greater than 1,000 square feet gross floor area or earth disturbance area of 1 acre or less, and does not entail the conversion of a single family dwelling into two or more dwelling units Major Land Development New construction of greater than 1,000 square feet gross floor area or earth disturbance area of 1 acre or more and/or expected to generate 100 or more vehicle trips per day

-§ 302 - Sketch Plan Pre-submission
+§ 180-14.
+Sketch plan pre-submission.

 A sketch plan/pre-submission conference is not required; however, it is highly recommended.
-The purpose is to acquaint the Applicant with the requirements of this Ordinance and to avoid unneeded processing or incorrectly prepared plans.
+The purpose is to acquaint the applicant with the requirements of this Chapter and to avoid unneeded processing or incorrectly prepared plans.
 Though no set format is required, such plans should be adequate to show the primary elements of the proposed development.
-Sketch plans are not considered a preliminary plan submission per Article Five of the Pennsylvania Municipalities Planning Code.
+Sketch plans are not considered a preliminary plan submission per Article V of the Pennsylvania Municipalities Planning Code.